Boyu622/MCsetup_monojet/README.md

 `python launch_many.py`

 For each job, the log file and hepmc file will be collected automatically to the `./results/` folder.
-The Madanalysis5 results for MG5 LO will be collected as well.

 ## Rivet